 By understanding the risks and the ways a cocaine addiction can develop, it can assist in preventing the occurrence of a relapse.
 A closer look at treatment options for cocaine dependency can encourage healthier, safer results.

 Treating the Underlying Causes of Cocaine Dependency

 When a cocaine addiction has developed and an individual is reliant on cocaine to cope with daily life, stress, or trauma, quitting the use of the drug is only the first step to recovery.
 The underlying psychological motivations for dependency on cocaine requires professional therapy to address mental health issues and to prevent it from re-appearing.

 Therapy sought for both an addiction and mental health problems help individuals steer away from the possibility of a relapse.
 By consulting with a professional therapist, an individualised recovery plan is created with the goal of treating the underlying causes of a cocaine dependency.

-A residential rehab programme is a private or inpatient service.
+A residential cocaine rehab programme is a private inpatient service.
 Individuals remain at the residence for the duration of treatment without access to the outside world.
 Delivered in a supportive environment, private rehab aims to identify the underlying triggers or psychological reasons for maintaining an addiction.
 Many addictions have an underlying psychological cause.

 Individuals will meet with a therapist on a daily or weekly basis while in treatment.
 During these sessions, the practitioner will explore the nature of the addiction and whether pre-existing mental health conditions, hereditary factors, or trauma is contributing to the dependence.